nesi/hub/README.md

 ## Auth

-If auth is enabled (see hub.properties), only users who have a password set for the 'nesi' service or administrators (see admins.conf) can access this service (at the moment there is no fine-grained permission check).
+If auth is enabled (see hub.properties), only users who have a password set for the 'hub' service or administrators (see admins.conf) can access this service (at the moment there is no fine-grained permission check).
-If a user is admin and the password for the 'nesi' service and the one in the admins.conf file are different, both can be used.
+If a user is admin and the password for the 'hub' service and the one in the admins.conf file are different, both can be used.

 All auth is done via basic auth at the moment.